-CPU Manual Voltage [Auto]
+CPU Cache Voltage Override [Auto]

-This item appears when you set the CPU Voltage to [Manual Mode].
-You can manually key in a value for the CPU voltage.
+This item appears only when you set the CPU Cache Voltage to [Manual Mode] and allows you to set the CPU Cache voltage override.
+The values range from 0.001V to 1.920V with a 0.001V interval.